lisp-mirror/clcon/doc/how-to-support-readtable-with-slime.md

 - currently for any file operation (e.g. `slime-compile-defun`) SLIME parses the file and finds the closest `(in-package)` form above the point to learn current package.
 Let us make it look for `(in-readtable)` form also.

 - currently SLIME sends package designator to SWANK with most requests `(:emacs-rex request)`.
 Readtable is deduced by SWANK from `*READTABLE-ALIST*`.
-Let us modify SLIME so that it would send a readtable designator also.
-Readtable designator is taken from `(in-readtable)` form.
-For REPL-related requests, `*readtable*` is sent.
-If there is neither `(in-readtable)` form nor `*readtable*` in the context, SLIME sends some "no readtable specified" marker.
-When "no readtable specified" is sent, SWANK takes the readtable from `*READTABLE-ALIST*` for a package given.
+Let us modify SLIME so that for requests related to buffer contents it would send a readtable designator also.

+- for editor, readtable is deduced from the nearest `(in-readtable)` form above the editor point.
+If there is no one, fallback to old behavior.

+- for REPL, we have to duplicate what happens to package.
+Namely there is a slime-buffer-package buffer-local variable.
+We have to clone it to slime-buffer-readtable.
+Also there is a mechanism to detect changes made while REPL request is running, e.g. when user calls some `set-my-package` function changing `*package*`.
+We have to clone that mechanism for readtables.

+- there is still a room to choose what to do with `(in-package)` for packages listed in `*readtable-alist*`.
+IMO it is better to decouple changing package from changing readtable, and have no default readtable for package.
+But it can break user's setups and habits.
+Conservative approach is to keep old (odd) behavior for packages not listed on list of exclusions.
+For packages on an exclusion list, make SLIME obey the standard, so that `(in-package)` does not affect `*readtable*`.
+In this case, there is no change until user or library vendor puts a package on an exclusion list.

 ## Use of SLIME with this solution